Uralstech/ezrSquared/docs/index.markdown

 ### Floating Point Numbers
 While playing around with the division operator, you might have gotten some rounded off results - for example `3 / 2` returns `1` instead of `1.5` which is correct.
-In computer programming, there‚Äôs a strong distinction between non-fractional numbers like 1, 3, and 42 and fractional numbers like 3.14.
+In computer programming, thereís a strong distinction between non-fractional numbers like 1, 3, and 42 and fractional numbers like 3.14.
 The former are called **integers**, while the latter are called **floats**.
 Now try this: